bennycheung/bennycheung.github.io/_posts/2022-11-02-stable-diffusion-training-for-embeddings.md

 If you are interested in learning how to use Stable Diffusion to generate personal profile images from text prompts, after reading this article, you will be able to train a personal embeddings model for Stability Diffusion AI!

 ## Installing Stable Diffusion
 The official Stable Diffusion repository named [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) provides step by step instructions for installing on Linux, Windows, and Mac.
 We won't go through those here, but we will leave some tips if you decide to install on a Mac with an M1 Pro chip.
+If you are not using M1 Pro, you can safely skip this section.

 ### Installation on Mac M1 Pro
 > If Xcode is not fully installed.
 Run this to complete the install: